-As admissibility can only be verified by the competent consulate, these deadlines start running only when is has been established that the admissibility criteria have been met, and not when the application is submitted by the applicant, irrespective of the organisation of the submission (whether an appointment system is in place or not, whether applications are collected by an external service provider or honorary consul or not).
+Admissibility can only be verified by the competent consulate.
+Those deadlines start running only when it has been established that the admissibility criteria have been met, and not when the application is submitted by the applicant, irrespective of the organisation of the submission (whether an appointment system is in place or not, whether applications are collected by an external service provider or honorary consul or not).

-As regards the specific rules relating to applicants who are family members of EU and Swiss citizens, see Part III.
+As regards the specific rules relating to applicants who are non-EU family members of EU citizens, of Swiss citizens and of UK nationals who are beneficiaries of the EU-UK Withdrawal Agreement49 (Part III of this Handbook).

-As regards the specific rules applying to categories of persons covered by Visa Facilitation Agreements, see the respective Guidelines.
+As regards the specific rules applying to categories of persons covered by Visa Facilitation Agreements, see the respective Guidelines (Part I, point 6 of this Handbook).